doitintl/kube-no-trouble/README.md

 - *`-a, --additional-kind`*
   Tells `kubent` to flag additional custom resources when found in the specified version.
 The flag can be used multiple times.
-The expected format is full *Kind.version.group.com* form - e.g. `-a ManagedCertificate.v1.networking.gke.io`.
+The expected format is *Kind.version.group* form - e.g. `-a admissionregistration.k8s.io.

 - *`-x, --context`*
   Select context from kubeconfig file (`current-context` from the file is used by default).